Formatting LinkedIn Posts, Texts: Bold, Italics, Underline – Expandi

 As you might have noticed from this article, we’re using bold to highlight important phrases or keywords.

-Some people have a habit of over-emphasizing everything, leading to too much bold text and doing more harm than good.
+Some people have a habit of over-using bold font in LinkedIn posts though.
+Which does more harm than good.

 In short, use your LinkedIn post bold text sparingly.
 Most people will be skimming your text, so you should use bold to make sure they see at a glance what’s important.